 The “true” rim-to-rim hike is the hike from the North Rim to the South Rim (you can also do it as South Rim to North Rim).
 This is a 24-mile journey that most people do as a two-day backpacking trip.
 It is possible to do it as one mega day hike if you are extremely fit and fast.

 If you hike the South Kaibab and Bright Angel Trail (or vice versa) you are also hiking rim-to-rim, since you start on the rim, hike to the Colorado River, and then hike back up to the rim.
+It is sometimes referred to as the rim-to-river-to-rim hike.
 However, when people refer to the rim-to-rim hike, they are referring to the North Rim to South Rim hike.

-Hiking the South Kaibab and Bright Angel Trail
+Hiking the South Kaibab and Bright Angel Trails

 Overview of the Hike